RimPeter/carhistory/README.md

 ![mobile-people](readme-images/mobile-people.png) ![mobile-cars](readme-images/mobile-cars.png)
 ![mobile-signup-top](readme-images/mobile-signup-top.png) ![mobile-signup](readme-images/mobile-signup.png)

-## Installation
+## For General Users
-No installation is required to enjoy Car History.
-Simply visit the website to start exploring the fascinating world of automobiles.
+To experience the Car History website, **no installation is required**.
+Simply visit the website to immerse yourself in the world of automobiles.
+This accessibility ensures that anyone with internet access can enjoy the content seamlessly.

+## For Developers
+If you're interested in contributing or further developing the project, here's how you can get involved:

+- **Forking or Cloning**: Feel free to fork or clone this repository.
+This allows you to make your own modifications and improvements to the Car History project.
+- **Setting Up Your Environment**: After forking or cloning, set up your local environment for development.
+Additional setup instructions are available upon request or in the project documentation.

 ## Testing
 ### Cars.html passed the HTML checker:
 ![cars.html test result](readme-images/cars_html.png)